fivetran/dbt_apple_store_source/models/docs.md

 {% docs account_name %} Sales Account Name associated with the Sales Account ID, app name or app ID. {% enddocs %}

-{% docs active_devices %} The count of active_device is the count of devices that ran the app at least one time and for at least two seconds on a given day; this metric is presumed to be de-duplicated daily as received from the source data, therefore, aggregating over a span of days is better done in the UI. {% enddocs %}
+{% docs active_devices %} The count of active_device is the count of devices that ran the app at least one time and for at least two seconds on a given day (User Opt-In only); this metric is presumed to be de-duplicated daily as received from the source data, therefore, aggregating over a span of days is better done in the UI.
+A value of 0 indicates there were 0 active devices or no value from the source report that day. {% enddocs %}

-{% docs active_devices_last_30_days %} The count of active_devices_last_30_days is the count of devices that ran the app at least one time and for at least two seconds on the date_day of the report minus 30 days; this metric is presumed to be de-duplicated daily as received from the source data, therefore, aggregating over a span of days is better done in the UI. {% enddocs %}
+{% docs active_devices_last_30_days %} The count of active_devices_last_30_days is the count of devices that ran the app at least one time and for at least two seconds on the date_day of the report minus 30 days (User Opt-In only); this metric is presumed to be de-duplicated daily as received from the source data, therefore, aggregating over a span of days is better done in the UI.
+A value of 0 indicates there were 0 active devices last 30 days or no value from the source report that day.{% enddocs %}

 {% docs active_free_trial_introductory_offer_subscriptions %} Total number of introductory offer subscriptions currently in a free trial. {% enddocs %}